Sales Ramp

 And as sales leaders, you can best support your new hires by being:

-Patient: It takes time for new reps to learn the ropes and to start generating revenue.
+Patient: It takes time for new reps to learn the ropes and generate ramp revenues.
 Be patient and supportive, and they will eventually reach their full potential.

 Available: Make yourself available to your reps to answer questions and provide guidance so that they feel confident and supported.